Remrem1645/CS4700-Final-Project-Design-Doc/README.md

 Different enemies are placed around the level.
 Each enemy has a special ability to prevent the player to reach the hole.

 Enemy type:
-- Chaser – Actively chases the ball when it comes close.
-If it catches the ball, the level resets.
-Modifier:
 - Obliterator – Resets the ball to the starting point if touched.
 - Bouncer – Knocks the ball in a random direction on impact.